githubixx/ansible-role-harden-linux/README.md

 ansible localhost -m debug -a "msg={{ 'mypassword' | password_hash('sha512', 'mysecretsalt') }}"
 ```

 `harden_linux_deploy_user` specifies the user we want to use to login at the remote host.
-As already mentioned the `harden-linux` role will disable root user login via SSH for a good reason.
+As already mentioned the `harden_linux` role will disable root user login via SSH for a good reason.
 So a different user is needed.
 This user will get "sudo" permission which is need for Ansible (and/or yourself of course) to do it's work.

 `harden_linux_deploy_user_public_keys` specifies a list of public SSH key files you want to add to `$HOME/.ssh/authorized_keys` of the deploy user on the remote host.
 If you specify `/home/deploy/.ssh/id_rsa.pub` e.g. as a value here the content of that **local** file will be added to `$HOME/.ssh/authorized_keys` of the deploy user on the remote host.